Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Neutrino Follow-up with ZTF

 These interesting candidates include potential transients, which we seek to classify spectroscopically.
 Some objects will have already been classified serendipitously, in particular those brighter than 19.0 mag selected by the ZTF Bright Transient Survey \citep{ztf_bts_1, ztf_bts_2}.
 The efficiency with which candidates were classified can be seen in Figure \ref{fig:completeness}.
 Above a peak apparent magnitude of 19.5, almost all candidates are classified.
 There were 106 fainter candidates in total, of which 68\% were classified.
 The spectroscopic programs which supported our program are listed in Table \ref{tab:spectroscopy}.

 The transients are further broken down by subclass in Figure \ref{fig:transient_pie}.
-Four could be immediately excluded as candidates based on their classification as SNe Ia, a population not predicted to emit neutrinos.
-Of the remainder, beyond the two TDEs, no further sources exhibited electromagnetic signatures consistent with the neutrino emission scenarios listed above.
+Four could be immediately excluded as candidates based on their classification as SNe Ia, a population not predicted to emit high-energy neutrinos.
+Of the remainder, beyond the two TDEs, no further sources exhibited electromagnetic signatures from the theoretically-predicted neutrino emission scenarios listed above.
+However, we cannot exclude the possibility that future theoretical work proposes additional neutrino emission scenarios not considered here, and therefore we cannot definitively rule out these transients as neutrino sources.
+We can state that none of them are consistent with existing models.

 A selection of highlighted results is given in the following sections.
-ZTF data for three other candidate neutrino sources from the literature, PKS 1502+106, BZB J0955+3551 and PKS 0735+178 are also outlined in Section \ref{sec:literature}.
-We omit ZTF data for the probable neutrino-TDEs AT2019dsg and AT2019fdr, as these have already been released in dedicated publications \citep{bran, tywin}.
+We specifically list transients which were unclassified at the time of our ToO observations, and the additional follow-up that we took to confirm their nature.
+ZTF data for two other candidate neutrino sources from the literature, PKS 1502+106 and BZB J0955+3551, are also outlined in Section \ref{sec:literature}.
+We omit ZTF data for the probable neutrino-TDEs AT 2019dsg and AT 2019fdr, as these have already been released in dedicated publications \citep{bran, tywin}.
+All other classified sources are listed in Appendix tables \ref{tab:ic190503a}-\ref{tab:ic210811a}.

+For four neutrino campaigns (IC200107A, IC201007A, IC201222A and IC210922A), no candidates were identified, and there are no corresponding lists in the appendix.